rockNhu/phagesnake/readme.md

 ### 1. Input setting

 All the input files were phage nucleotide genome assemblies in FASTA type.
-They would be copied into a new folder, default input directory was set as `fna_files`, but could be changed in `config.yaml`.
+They would be copied into a new folder, default input directory was set as `fna_files`, it could be changed in `config.yaml`.

 ### 2. Run protocol